eneserdo/RGB-to-IR-Translation-with-GAN/README.md

 Currently implementing...

-I designed and implement a GAN network to translate RGB image to IR image.
+I designed and implemented a GAN network to translate RGB image to IR image.

 This project was done within the scope of my graduation project.